kubernetes-sigs/cluster-api/docs/book/src/developer/e2e.md

 However, creating such suite is something that can provide a huge value for the long term success of the project.

 The [test E2E package] provide examples of how this can be achieved implemeting a set of and reusable test specs for the most common Cluster API use cases.

+## Kubernetes conformance tests

+The [kubetest package] provides an API to run the Kubernetes conformance suite for a given cluster.
+You may also want to test the latest CI release of Kubernetes from the main branch of the k/k repository.
+Helper functions are available in the [kubernetesversions package] to fetch these releases as well as inject shellscripts into kubeadm templates to download the CI artifacts.

+Examples of use can be found in the [test E2E package].

 <!-- links -->
 [Cluster API quick start]: https://cluster-api.sigs.k8s.io/user/quick-start.html